 These are given automatically to children at nursery and school between the ages of 2 and 8.
 It is given as a spray up the nose, so no injections are needed.

 Adults are also encouraged to get the flu vaccination during winter to help protect them and their family from the flu virus, particularly if they are at higher risk of complications if they become ill.
-These include: people over 65, pregnant women and people with a serious medical condition who all it get it for free from their GP practice.
+These include: people over 65, pregnant women and people with a serious medical condition who all get it for free from their GP practice.

 For everyone else it costs between £10 and £20, depending on which chemist or pharmacy you visit.